Actifio/AGMPowerLib/README.md

 ```
 New-AGMLibGCPInstanceMultiMount -instancelist recoverylist.csv
 ```
 This will load the contents of the file recoverylist.csv and use it to run multiple **New-AGMLibGCPInstance** jobs.
-They will run in parallel but be started serially.
+The jobs will run in parallel (up to the slot limit).
+In PowerShell 5 they are started in series, however beginning with PowerShell 7 they are started in parallel in groups of 5 (which you can change with -limit XX)

 If you specify both appid and appname, then the appname column will be ignored.
 However having appname is mandatory as it gives you the name of the source application.